-Here is what you need to know about stroke, and silent stroke symptoms.
+Here is what you need to know about stroke and silent stroke symptoms.

-Dizziness, difficulty walking, and loss of coordination
+1. Dizziness, difficulty walking, and loss of coordination

 One of the possible silent stroke symptoms, especially one that occurs in the brain stem, is dizziness, difficulty walking, and loss of coordination.

-Confusion and difficulty speaking
+2. Confusion and difficulty speaking

 In particular, difficulty speaking means that the left part of the brain is affected, specifically the part that is responsible for speech and language.

-Blurred vision or loss of vision
+3. Blurred vision or loss of vision

+Having a stroke can also affect the nerves that send information from the eyes to the brain.
 This means that a stroke could cause a sudden onset of blurred vision, or even complete loss of vision depending on how severe the stroke could be.

 Blurred vision or loss of vision is never normal, and it would be best to go to the doctor immediately if this happens to you.